jadehopepunk/jadehopepunk/content/projects/mojo-transport/index.md

 ### 3. Disability access

 Commercial car-sharing schemes may not place as much focus on disability access.
-Since this area is important to Mojo Manor, we are focussed on providing cars with specific conversions made to support our current residents.
+Since this area is important to Radish House, we are focussed on providing cars with specific conversions made to support our current residents.
 While this doesn't make them universally more accessible, as people may have different (even competing) accessibility needs, it does demonstrate a commitment that the cost of expensive accessibility conversions is a collective one, not something that should be borne only by people needing those changes.